fixrb/matchi/README.md

 ### Anatomy of a matcher

-A __Matchi__ matcher is an object that must respond to the `match?` method with a block as argument, and return a boolean.

-To facilitate the integration of the matchers in other tools, __Matchi__ matchers may also respond to `to_s` method.
+A **Matchi** matcher is a simple Ruby object that follows these requirements:

+1. It must implement a `match?` method that:
+   - Accepts a block as its only parameter
+   - Executes that block to get the actual value
+   - Returns a boolean indicating if the actual value matches the expected criteria

+2. Optionally, it may implement:
+   - `to_s`: Returns a human-readable description of the match criteria
+   - `inspect`: Returns a detailed representation of the matcher state

 ### Built-in matchers